saifuluvs-eng/StockPortfolio/replit.md

 # Overview

 This project is a cryptocurrency trading analysis dashboard providing real-time market scanning, technical analysis, and portfolio management.
-It integrates with Binance for live market data and leverages Google Gemini for AI-powered trading insights.
-The application uses Supabase for authentication and PostgreSQL for data storage via Drizzle ORM, optimized for deployment on Vercel or locally on Replit.
-The business vision is to empower traders with comprehensive tools and AI-driven intelligence to make informed decisions in the volatile crypto market, offering a competitive edge through advanced analytics and streamlined portfolio management.
+It integrates with Binance for live market data.
+AI features (Gemini) are temporarily disabled for stability.
+The application uses Supabase for authentication and PostgreSQL for data storage via Drizzle ORM. **Deployment**: Vercel serverless functions (production) + Express server (local development on Replit).
+The business vision is to empower traders with comprehensive tools and analytics to make informed decisions in the volatile crypto market.

 # User Preferences